ww44ss/Exascalar-Analysis-/Linear_Correlation.md

 Although it is intuitively obvious that a higher efficiency ranking should be related to higher performance ranking, a straight plot of the Top500 and Green500 shows little correlation between the two lists.

-Data points have been color coded to reflect the log10 of system power to reveal an underlying confounding trend.
+Data points have been color coded to reflect the Exascalar ranking.
+Note that the Exascalar ranking creates kind of "bands" linking the two scales.

 <img src="Linear_Correlation_files/figure-html/unnamed-chunk-2-1.png" title="" alt="" style="display: block; margin: auto;" />